DryFire: Quick Start

-- A laser dot will appear - aim at it and press the trigger - you will hear another "bang".
+- A laser dot will now appear - aim at it (bead on the laser dot) and press the trigger - you will hear another "bang".

-- Another laser dot will now appear - aim at it and press the trigger - you will hear a confirmation tone indicating that everything is now ready.
-Note: it is perfectly normal for the laser dots not to appear at the centre of the Post-it note - this is a calibration procedure.
+- Another laser dot will now appear - aim at it (bead on the laser dot) and press the trigger - you will hear a confirmation tone (not a "bang") indicating that everything is now ready.

 - Move on and you will be presented with the normal DryFire screen.
 So: